Syrian Americans: Religion

 Druze form the third largest sect in Syria, which is a relatively small esoteric monotheistic religious sect.
 Early Syrian immigrants included Druze peddlers.
 The United States is the second largest home of Druze communities outside Western Asia after Venezuela (60,000).
 According to some estimates, there are about 30,000 to 50,000 Druze in the United States, with the largest concentration in Southern California.
 Most Druze immigrated to the U.S. from Lebanon and Syria.

 Syrian Jews first arrived in the United States around 1908 and settled mostly in New York.
 Initially they lived on the Lower East Side; later settlements were in Bensonhurst and Ocean Parkway in Flatbush, Brooklyn.
 The Syrian Jewish community estimates its population at around 50,000.
 Jewish organizations have assisted Syrian refugees by providing various services in Northern New Jersey.

 Politics

 Early Syrian Americans were not involved politically.
 Business owners were usually Republican, meanwhile labor workers were usually Democrats.
 Second generation Syrian Americans were the first to be elected for political roles.
 In light of the Arab–Israeli conflict, many Syrian Americans tried to affect American foreign policy by joining Arab political groups in the United States.
 In the early 1970s, the National Association of Arab-Americans was formed to negate the stereotypes commonly associated with Arabs in American media.
 Syrian Americans were also part of the Arab American Institute, established in 1985, which supports and promotes Arab American candidates, or candidates commiserative with Arabs and Arab Americans, for office.
 Mitch Daniels, who served as Governor of Indiana from 2005 to 2013, is a descendant of Syrian immigrants with relatives in Homs.
+As of 2024, many Syrian Americans who are involved with politics were more favorable to supporting Republicans as opposed to supporting Democrats.
+When Syrian American community leaders attended a conference in Michigan, one of Donald Trump's former foreign-policy advisers, Ric Grenell, said that Syrian Americans were more favorable to vote for Donald Trump in the 2024 United States Presidential Election.